 All Short courses in international and global health offered at Heidelberg University can be booked seperately.
 The courses take one to two weeks.
 Take a look in "All IPH courses" to select your topic of interest.Master of Science in International Health

 The Master's programme can be done as residential track (1 year full time) or extra-occupational.
 The latter option includes a three-months core course.
 Further short courses can be done within 5 years at difffernent Universities throughout Europe (tropEd system).
 The whole Master's programme costs about 14.000 Euro.
-2 years relevant working experience in the field of public health are mandatory in order to be accepted for the Master's programme.
+1 year of relevant working experience in the field of public health are mandatory in order to be accepted for the Master's programme.

 Abbout Heidelberg University